Intercoin/CommunityCoinContract/docs/contracts/CommunityCoin.md

-# CommunityToken
+# CommunityCoin

-This it ERC777 contract "CommunityTokens".<br>Providing a functionality to create StakingPool and way to redeem CommunityTokens from this pools where user can stake own tokens.
+This it ERC777 contract "CommunityCoins".<br>Providing a functionality to create CommunityStakingPool and way to redeem CommunityCoins from this pools where user can stake own tokens.

 # Overview